Why Invest In Your New Managers?

 “I couldn’t see myself clearly, or understand the perceptions other people had of me,” she says.

-Encouraged by her boss, Starwood attended CCL’s Maximizing Your Leadership Potential program.
+Encouraged by her boss, Starwood attended one of our leadership training programs for new managers, Maximizing Your Leadership Potential.

 Maximizing Your Leadership Potential helps managers get a solid grip on their own leadership style and learn a variety of tactics for getting the best performance out of others.
 Training focuses on influencing, conflict resolution, and communication, as well as self-awareness and the ability to understand the perspectives and needs of others.
 Program elements include: